jwu103/fMRIPrep-with-AWS/docs/index.md

 This GitHub page builds upon their work, providing a step-by-step guide to setting up the latest fMRIPrep pipeline on AWS.
 Since the original AWS blog post was published, fMRIPrep has been updated to version 24.x (24.1.1 at the time of writing), incorporating many new features and improvements.
 Setting up the latest pipeline will allow you to use these enhancements in your analysis.

 # Walkthrough
-The following section covers the procedures to set up an up-to-date FMRIPREP pipeline on AWS:
+The following section covers the procedures to set up an up-to-date FMRIPREP pipeline on AWS:<br>
 1. [Create an EC2 instance](https://github.com/jwu103/FMRIPREP-AWS/tree/main?tab=readme-ov-file#create-an-ec2-instance)<br>
 2. [Create an Amazon Machine Image from the EC2 instance](https://github.com/jwu103/FMRIPREP-AWS/tree/main?tab=readme-ov-file#create-an-amazon-machine-image-from-the-ec2-instance)<br>
 3. [Update the CloudFormation setting](https://github.com/jwu103/FMRIPREP-AWS/tree/main?tab=readme-ov-file#update-the-cloudformation-setting)<br>